-Second-That the abstract of our said estimate and assessment, together with our damage and benefit maps, and also all the affidavits, estimates and other documents used by us in making our report, have been deposited with the Commissioner of Public Works of the City of New York, at his office, No. 31 Chambers street, in the said city, there to remain until the twelfth day of February, 1800.
+Second-That the abstract of our said estimate and assessment, together with our damage and benefit maps, and also all the affidavits, estimates and other documents used by us in making our report, have been deposited with the Commissioner of Public Works of the City of New York, at his office, No. 32 Chambers street, in the said city, there to remain until the twelfth day of February, 1890.

-Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken together are bounded and described as follows, viz: northerly by the centre line of the blocks between East One Hundred and Forty-eighth street, from Railroad avenue, East, to Third avenue, and the centre line of the blocks between East One Hundred and Forty-sixth street and East One Hundred and Forty-sixth street, from St. Ann's avenue; casterly by the centre line of the blocks between East One Hundred and Forty-sixth street, from St. Ann's avenue to Railroad avenue, East; and westerly by the easterly line of Railroad avenue, East; and westerly by the easterly line of Railroad avenue, East; and westerly by the easterly line of Railroad avenue, East; and westerly by the easterly line of Railroad avenue, East; and westerly by the easterly line of Railroad avenue, East; and westerly by the easterly line of Railroad avenue, East; and westerly b
+Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land, stuate, lying and being in the City of New York, which taken together are bounded and described as follows, viz. in ortherly by the centre line of the blocks between East One Hundred and Forty-sixth street and East One Hundred and Forty-fifth street, from St. Ann's avenue; casterly by the centre line of the blocks be

 nfirmed.

 Dated New York, December 31, 1829.

 ROBERT E. DEYO, Chairman,

 MOSES HERRMAN,

 HENRY G. CASSIDY,

+Commissioners.